felixbarber/WTA_peptidoglycan_nanostructure/README.md

 The general workflow follows using FIJI scripts (*.ijm) to import and build image file structures, using MatLab to segment and track phase contrast images either for single-timepoint staining or timelapse tracking, then using Python for fluorescent quantification, single molecule tracking and plotting.

-Examples of script use by figure:
+Examples of script workflows for different applications:

-- Fig. 1B, S2A,B,C,D:
+- Single-cell growth rate and width tracking (e.g. Figs. 1B, S2A,B,C,D):
 Image_process_updated.ijm
 Alignment_updated.ijm
 Imagealign_felix.m